What is a Cookie?

 All of the ‘popular’ browsers allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your browser.
 To help you better understand these settings, the following links may be helpful to you, otherwise you should use the ‘Help’ option in your browser for more details.

 We recommend visiting www.aboutcookies.org. for more information about cookies and how to manage them.
+You need to understand that deletion of Cookies may remove some functionality of the Site and otherwise make use of the Sites a more difficult experience for you.

 Our Main Technology Partners